hoobs-org/HOOBS/docs/SDK.md

 }
 ```

-> The instance key is the instance id
+> The bridge key is the bridge id

 ## **backup.execute()**
 This will generate a backup file and will return a URL to that file.
 If the backup fails an error object is returned.